wuyinjun-1993/DGM2/readme.md

 --use_gate: flag of using the gate function or not

---gaussian: the parameter gamma to balance the dynamic component and the basis mixture component in the dynamic gaussian mixture distribution, which will take effect when --use_gate is not used
+--gaussian: the parameter gamma to balance the dynamic component and the basis mixture component in the dynamic gaussian mixture distribution, which will take effect when --use_gate is not used, e.g. "--gaussian 0.001"

 --wait_epoch: number of epochs for the warm-up phase with annealing technique during which the coefficient for the KL divergence term in the loss function is zero.
+The default value is 0

 --cluster_num: number of clusters for DGM2_L and DGM2_O.
 The default value is 20.

-### Running examples on USHCN dataset:
+In what follows, we use USHCN as a running example to show how we run the forecasting program:

-#### with GPU (suppose the GPU ID is 0) and gate function:
+### with GPU (suppose the GPU ID is 0) and gate function:

 use DGM2_L:
 ```
-python3 train.py --dataset USHCN --model DGM2_L -b 100 --epochs 50 --GPU --GPUID 0 --max_kl 5 --use_gate
+python3 train.py --dataset USHCN --model DGM2_L -b 100 --epochs 50 --GPU --GPUID 0 --max_kl 5 --use_gate --wait_epoch 0
 ```

 or

 use DGM2_O:
 ```
-python3 train.py --dataset USHCN --model DGM2_O -b 100 --epochs 50 --GPU --GPUID 0 --max_kl 5 --use_gate
+python3 train.py --dataset USHCN --model DGM2_O -b 100 --epochs 50 --GPU --GPUID 0 --max_kl 5 --use_gate --wait_epoch 0
 ```

-#### without GPU but using gate function:
+### without GPU but using gate function:

 use DGM2_L:

 ```
-python3 train.py --dataset USHCN --model DGM2_L -b 100 --epochs 50 --max_kl 5 --use_gate
+python3 train.py --dataset USHCN --model DGM2_L -b 100 --epochs 50 --max_kl 5 --use_gate --wait_epoch 0
 ```

 or